Kajo722/ExoTravel/README.md

-# This is a demo application for employment purposes.
+# This is a portfolio project of a website ExoTravel build using with Node and Express.
 This is mainly a backend application with minimal frontend implementation.
 App is hosted on heroku:

 Main features: